-- checked and verified the cost of the plants in different stages as made by the Company - read, analysed and evaluated and relied upon the biological assets valuation report taken by the Company from a registered valuer for quantification and valuation of the biological assets - reviewed the calculation of fair value of mature plants in context with Ind AS 113 along with Ind AS 41
+- checked and verified the cost of the plants in different stages as made by the Company - read, analysed and evaluated and relied upon the biological assets valuation report taken by the Company from a registered valuer for quantification and valuation of the biological assets - reviewed the calculation of fair value of mature plants in context with Ind AS 113 along with Ind AS 41 b) Government grants: As per Ind AS 20, for gross presentation of government grants of capital nature, a deferred income account is required to be created and the same is required to be amortised over the life of the assets.
+We have assessed the policy of the Company regarding recognition of grant and verified the amortisation thereof in proportion to the depreciation on the assets, i.e. over the life of the assets in the ratio same as that of the depreciation.

-- b) Government grants: As per Ind AS 20, for gross presentation of government grants of capital nature, a deferred income account is required to be created and the same is required to be amortised over the life of the assets.
-We have assessed the policy of the Company regarding recognition of grant and verified the amortisation thereof in proportion to the depreciation on the assets, i.e. over the life of the assets in the ratio same as that of the depreciation. - c) The Management has stated that there will be no impact of the COVID-19 pandemic on the going concern assumption of the Company and that it will be able to continue its operations for the foreseeable future. - 05.
-The COVID-19 pandemic may cause overall economic uncertainty.
-However, the Management has stated that there is no such subsequent event after the reporting date, which has an effect on the Financial Statements on the reporting date.
-The impact of loss arising on account of mortality of biological assets arising on account of such event had been accounted for by the Management.
+- The Management has stated that there will c) be no impact of the COVID-19 pandemic on the going concern assumption of the Company and that it will be able to continue its operations for the foreseeable future. - 05.
+The COVID-19 pandemic has caused overall economic uncertainty.
+However, the Management has stated that there is no such subsequent event after the reporting date, which has an effect on the Financial Statements on the reporting date. - 06.
+The Company has incurred loss of biological assets on account of an incident of fire, amounting to ₹ 2,48,69,753 and the value of same has been reduced in computing the changes of inventory.